-As you now know, your top soil has many varying roles in your garden environment from feeding your plant and delivering water to simply holding it upright and in place.
+As you now know, your top soil has many varying roles in your garden environment from ensuring the nutrient availability of your plant is high and delivering water to simply holding it upright and in place.

 Nutrient Availability

 Once a plant is kept upright; has enough water to survive and there are enough air spaces (porosity) around the roots for gaseous exchange, we then need to ensure that it has enough food or nutrients to grow and flourish.
-All the soil blends at Centenary Landscaping Supplies will provide enough nutrients for the establishments of a garden or lawn, with some containing richer blends of compost than others but it is crucial to remember that these wont last forever.
-Depending on the particular situation, an ongoing fertilising regime is so important for the ongoing success of the landscaped area.
+All the soil blends at Centenary Landscaping Supplies will provide enough nutrients for the establishment of a garden or lawn, with some containing richer blends of compost than others but it is crucial to remember that these won’t last forever.
+Depending on the particular situation, an ongoing fertilising regime is important to ensuring a high level of nutrient availability for the ongoing success of the landscaped area.

 pH and Nutrient Availability